attila-lendvai/maru/README.md

 source ~/.bash_profile
 ```

+#### Other platforms

+Currently Maru should work everywhere where there's a `libc`, and either the
+GNU toolchain, or LLVM is available.

-Patches are welcome for dealing with other platforms, including the extension of this readme.
+Patches are welcome for other platforms, including the extension of this readme.
-The LLVM backend should work even on untested targets, but I only test it on Linux for now.

 ## Who